aileen-byte/Team14/personal statements/Venice.md

 # Repo and Documentation Support

 Alongside my design responsibilities, I also contributed to keeping the repository and documentation clear, structured, and easy to navigate.
 Throughout the project I regularly reviewed our files to ensure that formatting remained consistent across modules, removing unnecessary comments and tidying older sections of code as the implementation evolved.
+Particularly at the end of the project i made sure the formatting of each module was consistant and easy to read.
 This helped maintain a professional and readable codebase, reduced clutter, and made it easier for the group to work collaboratively without confusion.
 My attention to maintaining clean, well-organised files supported both the development workflow and the reliability of the final design.

 # Reflection

 ## Challenges Faced

+Throughout the project we encountered several challenges that significantly shaped our learning experience.
+One of the steepest learning curves was understanding how to use Git properly, especially when managing multiple branches and resolving merge conflicts for the first time.
+Working as a team also required us to improve our communication and coordination, particularly when integrating work completed in parallel.
+Early in the project our code was inconsistent and loosely structured, which made debugging and understanding each other’s modules much more difficult.
+Over time we developed clearer formatting, stronger naming conventions and a more disciplined approach to organisation, all of which greatly improved the readability and reliability of our design.

 ## What I would do differently

+If we were to approach the project again, we would place much more emphasis on structure and planning from the very beginning.
+Our team would have benefited from clearer task allocation, more consistent coding practices and a shared understanding of module responsibilities before diving into implementation.
+We also realised too late that relying mainly on scheduled lab sessions was not sufficient for a project of this scale, especially one involving a fully pipelined CPU with caches.
+Another key lesson was the importance of completing and thoroughly verifying one stage before moving on to the next.
+We often became eager to start the pipeline while the single-cycle processor was still unfinished, which made debugging significantly harder and extended the development timeline.
+With better organisation, pacing and discipline in our workflow, much of this complexity could have been avoided.